npinchot/wkhtmltopdf-binaries/README.md

 This repository exists solely to contain release binaries for [wkhtmltopdf](https://github.com/wkhtmltopdf/wkhtmltopdf).

+They were built with [Homebrew](http://brew.sh), but that shouldn't affect you.

-You can find them on in the [releases section](https://github.com/npinchot/wkhtmltopdf-binaries/releases).
+You can find them in the [releases section](https://github.com/npinchot/wkhtmltopdf-binaries/releases).